humdrum-tools/humdrum-documentation/guide/ch13/index.md

 We have also extracted the `**harm` spine and placed it in the file `temp3`.
 If we assemble together our three temporary files, the result will have three spines: `**deg`, `**mint` and `**harm`.
-We can now use **grep** to search and count all instances of subdominant pitches that are approached by ascending thirds/sixths and that coincide with dominant seventh chords (in the `**kern` representation: \``V7`\'):
+We can now use
+<span class="unix">grep</span> to search and count all instances of subdominant pitches that
+are approached by ascending thirds/sixths and that coincide with dominant seventh chords (in the `**kern` representation: \``V7`\'):